I concluded recently that the infantile

 a Movement; that was how the SDF started falling apart as the second and third groups degraded the SDF

-into a moribund force that became like the other so-called opposition parties
+into a moribund force that came to operate like the other so-called opposition parties

 bereft of those ideals and the substance that Kamerunism is all about, even